sibvisions/reactUI.styleexample/README.md

 **In the newer Node version I had a problem where multiple `npm link` commands did not work. (node 16.x.x) for me 14.x.x worked fine**

+# Style Hirarchy
+[Here is some information](./src//readme-files//style-hirarchy/README.md) which will show you how the style hirarchy is set in ReactUI.

 # Getting Started
 Import the "ReactUI" Component from the reactUI library, in your main file (e.g. App.tsx) render the component and pass properties as you wish.

 ## Setting the Theme and Coloring Scheme
-Setting the theme and coloring scheme is possible by importing the css into your project.
+Setting the theme, coloring scheme and design is possible by either importing the css from the library into your project or by creating your own theme scss (which needs to be converted into css) or css file and putting it into the public folder.

   **Available themes:**
   - basti